DeuxHuitHuit/algolia-webcrawler/README.md

 each run, the app will search for old entries and delete them.
 If you do not wish to get rid of old entries, set this value to 0.

+#### maxRecordSize: Integer

+The maximum size in bytes of a record to be sent to Algolia.
+The default is 10,000 but could vary based on different plans.

 #### index: Object

 An object containing various values related to your index.